 It is after much of civilisation has been wiped out in a nuclear war and the arrival of various god-like entities.
 In Silver City, young Tommy Stark only wants to find a new heart for his ailing sister Lisa.
 He is angry at the way she is treated and goes to Dr West’s office to confront him, only for West to arrive with two prostitutes from Outer City who proceed to slaughter him and take his organs.
 The hookers leave Tommy wounded but he follows them into the lawless Outer City.
 This proves to have been a trail set by the aging Mulciber to lead Tommy there.
 Mulciber has many abilities and sees great power in Tommy after tasting his blood.
 He wants Tommy to help him locate the important occult artifact known as The Nibiru Box.
 Forced into doing so on behalf of Beezal, Mulciber and Tommy set out to enter the lair of the god-like being known as Dragos.

 I hesitate to use the word unique but it certainly applies to Godkiller: Walk Among Us as a film-viewing experience.
 Neither truly a film, neither 100% a comic-book, nor a work of animation either, it exists somewhere between all three.
 In the words of creator Matt Pizzolo it is an ‘illustrated film’.
 Furthermore, Pizzolo has ambitiously conceived Godkiller as a multi-media series.
 Walk Among Us was first released as a six-part comic-book series in 2008.
 Then appeared this film, which essentially brings panels from the comic-book to life.
 The film was initially released as several mini-episodes on dvd in 2009 then compiled as a single film and given a theatrical screening.
-There have also been a series of e-books Godkiller: Silent War, two of which were released in 2010 and with others to come.
-Matt Pizzolo is reportedly working on another graphic novel series, as well as a film follow-up.
+There have also been a series of e-books Godkiller: Silent War, two of which were released in 2010, followed by a comic-book series in 2014.